Fabiola Cabeza de Baca Gilbert: Writing

 Her book, Historic Cookery, first published in 1931, collected traditional recipes from the area, emphasizing "basic New Mexico foods."
 It was written with an "Anglo audience in mind."
 Historic Cookery also marked the first time that New Mexican recipes were written down with "exact measurements."
 It was also one of the first Mexican American cookbooks that included recipes for chile sauce, masa, atole, panocha sprouted-wheat pudding, and menudo.
 In 1959, Cabeza de Baca and chef as the Alvarado Hotel worked to update the recipes in Historic Cookery to modern techniques.
 The book sold over 100,000 copies, and was republished many times.
 A copy of this book was sent to the governor of each state in the US by Thomas Mabry along with a bag of pinto beans.
 Her work helped introduce cooking with chile to the American public.

 Cabeza de Baca's second cookbook, The Good Life: New Mexico Traditions and Foods was first published in 1949 and was one of the first cookbooks to "place recipes within the historic and cultural contexts out of which they grew."
 The book contained a fictional family, the Turrieta family, which represented the people that she met as an extension agent.
 The book also describes regional differences in New Mexican cuisine.
+The book is also known for providing the first published recipe for a hard-shell taco.

 Her autobiographical narrative, We Fed Them Cactus (1954), describes the life of New Mexican Hispanos, and documents four generations of her family.
 The title refers to a major drought that caused her family to have to feed cactus to their cattle.
 The story is narrated by El Cuate, or the camp cook, and the narrative in We Fed Them Cactus is meant to "counter Anglo-American stereotyping of wealthy and corrupt landowners of the rico class."

 Between 1958 and 1961 she wrote and edited for a magazine she helped found, the Santa Fe Scene.

 Later Chicano readings of Cabeza de Baca's work were critical of her writing, which was seen as "elitist and not representative of the realistic Chicano experience."
 Despite this criticism, her writing has been viewed by Hispanic literary critics as a precursor to Chicana literature.